mvenkatr/skills-introduction-to-github/README.md

 # Introduction to GitHub

-_Get started using GitHub in less than an hour. or more_
+_Get started using GitHub in less than an hour. or more in GitHub_

 ## Welcome